AbhinitMahajan/SQLCardinalityEstimator/README.md

 ## Overview

+For a detailed explanation of the project, you can refer to the [Project Report](Cardinality%20Estimation%20Using%20Multimodal%20ML.pdf).

 This project presents a hybrid model for SQL cardinality estimation, combining a transformer-based approach (BERT) and a Graph Neural Network (ResidualGNN).
 The objective is to enhance the accuracy of cardinality estimation by leveraging both the structural representation and the contextual information of SQL queries, thus contributing to more efficient query processing in database management systems.

 ## Features